Global views of U.S. plunge to new lows amid pandemic, poll finds

 German Chancellor Angela Merkel, frequently criticized by Trump in recent years, was by far the most popular leader among those surveyed, with a median of 76 percent expressing confidence that she will do the right thing in global affairs.

-The contrast between Merkel’s cautious handling of Germany’s federal system during the pandemic and Trump’s less disciplined approach, David-Wilp said, heightened many Germans awareness of her reputation.
+The contrast between Merkel’s cautious handling of Germany’s federal system during the pandemic and Trump’s less disciplined approach, David-Wilp said, heightened many Germans’ awareness of her reputation.

-“Germans I think have been surprised and maybe secretly proud of Chancellor Merkel,” David-Wilp said.
+“Germans, I think, have been surprised and maybe secretly proud of Chancellor Merkel,” David-Wilp said.
 “I think she really touched a nerve with the German people in the sense that she was very open and direct and called [the pandemic] what it was: The biggest crisis Germany is facing in the post-war era.”